jonathanjma/Score-Guessing-Game/README.md

 # Score Guessing Game
-A chrome extension that allows you to guess your SAT/PSAT and AP test score before you see it!
+A Chrome extension that allows you to guess your SAT/PSAT and AP test score before you see it!

-How to use:
+## How to use:

-SAT/PSAT
+### SAT/PSAT
 1. Click on the extension's icon on your browser's toolbar to bring up the options menu
 2. Click on the arrow next to SAT/PSAT
 3. For PSAT, make sure you select the correct bubble